-NOTE: Refer to the Prometric® Test Center Regulations for the standard security measures to expect at the test center.
+NOTE: Refer to the Prometric[®] Test Regulations for the standard security measures.
 These will be provided by the Board with the Scheduling Permit and can also be found at www.prometric.com.

 Withdrawal from the Examination

 The Board Office must receive an email from the candidate indicating the intent to withdraw from the examination at least 30 calendar days before the date of the examination.
 Candidates will be refunded the Examination Fee less a processing charge according to the Fee Schedule.
 Candidates who withdraw from the examination after this date or who fail to appear for the examination will forfeit the entire Examination Fee.
 Written documentation informing the Board Office of withdrawal is final.